Welcome to Year 6 Kipling Class

-You can find our full curriculum map, showing you the topics we cover and when, on the school website.
+You can find the Year 6 full curriculum map, showing you the topics we cover and when, on the school website.

 Weekly homework will be set on Fridays on Seesaw and will be due in the following Wednesday.
 Please check over your child’s homework before uploading it.

-Kipling class will have PE on Mondays and McGough on Fridays.
-At this time, children will only need to change into suitable sports shoes for PE as well as removing the jumper or cardigan and tie.
+Kipling class will have PE on Wednesdays.
+PE kits are to be brought into school as we are once again able to change for PE lessons at school.
 Information regarding hair and jewellery can be found by looking at the Uniform Policy on the school website.

 In school we use a method to support our reading called DERIC, which stands for Decode, Explain, Retrieve, Interpret and Choice.

 This term we have been reading the book Beetle Boy in DERIC lessons.
 Here are some examples of our lesson slides used to get the children thinking about, and responding to, the text.